-Middle School Science and Religion Teacher, Seventh Grade Homeroom and Athletic Director
+Middle School Science and Religion Teacher, 7th Grade Homeroom, Athletic Director

 Degree: Bachelor of Science, Education

-Middle School History Teacher, Eighth Grade Homeroom Teacher
+Middle School Social Studies Teacher, Eighth Grade Homeroom Teacher

-Degree: Bachelor of Arts, English / Secondary and Elementary Education
+Degree: Bachelor of Arts in English / Secondary and Elementary Education

-Degree: Bachelor of Science, Interdisciplinary Degree in Human Development
+Degree: Bachelor of Science Interdisciplinary - Human Development

 Degree: Master of Art and Teaching, and Therapeutic Recreation

 I believe that every child is a unique individual who needs a consistent, caring, and motivating environment to fully reach their emotional, intellectual, social, and physical potential.
 My goal as an educator is to guide students to reach this full potential by establishing a classroom community that is supportive, engaging, and safe so that each child has the opportunity to experience success

 Lunch Room and Playground Supervisor